 Karen has a special interest in functional neurology and has 12 years experience of busy practice.
 This has shaped her skills in dealing with people of all ages struggling with conditions such as sports injuries, dizzyness, nutrition and children’s issues.

 In her spare time Karen is a very competitive dinghy sailor sailing her RS200, or if it’s really blowing, kite-surfing.
 In 2016 she won the RS500 Nationals and placed well in the endeavour trophy for the national champions.
-She was also in the first all girl boat in the RS200 Nationals in Mounts Bay.
+She was also in the first all girl boat in the RS200 Nationals in Mounts Bay in 2017.

 In the winter Karen likes to get away to the mountains to ski, so if you need a pre-season skiing programme, she’s your girl.
-In addition to this she likes to mountain bike to wind down from playing netball!
+In addition to this she occasionally gets to mountain bike to wind down from playing netball!
 So she knows how to keep you active and well.
-Karen is about to have her first baby so while she is away her clients will be in the skilled hands of…..

-Antonio joined us at the Blandford Clinic in 2017 as a full time Chiropractic associate.
-He originates from Italy and is very passionate about Chiropractic.
+Antonio joined us at the Blandford Clinic in 2017 as a part – time Chiropractic associate.
+He originates from southern Italy and is very passionate about Chiropractic.

 Interests include music and art which is not surprising as he comes from the country of culture.